nullivex/infant/README.md

 ### 0.9.1
 * Fixed a bug where worker recycle wasnt properly using `worker.disconnect()` to ensure that all existing connections are handled properly.
+* Also fixes an issue where two or more workers would be restarted each time one is recycled.

 ### 0.9.0
 * Now passes construction options to Child.fork()